AKheli/RepBench/README.md

 # Anomaly Clearning Benchmark Tool
-Implements repair of anomalies with different data sets and injection scenarios
+Implements repair of anomalies with different data.

+- The Benchmark implements the follwing algorithms (in Python): SCREEN , IMR , CDrepair amd RobustPCA,
+- All aviable datasets can befound [here](Data/).
+- The list of different scenarios can be found here [here](Scenarios/README.md).

 ## Prerequisites
 - The given bash script works for ubuntu 18 or 20
 - Clone this repository.

 ## Build
+- build Testing Benchmark
 ```bash
     $ sh install.sh
 ```